Español

 For medical questions, we encourage you to review our information with your doctor.

-For some people with esophagus cancer, treatment can remove or destroy the cancer.
+For some people with esophageal (esophagus) cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
-This is a very common concern if you've had cancer.
+If you’ve finished treatment, you might be relieved.
+But you might also find it hard not to worry about cancer coming back.
+This is a very common concern.

-For other people, the esophagus cancer might never go away completely.
-Some people may get regular treatments with chemotherapy, radiation therapy, or other treatments to try and help keep the cancer in check.
+For other people, the esophageal cancer might never go away completely.
+Some people may need regular treatment to try to keep the cancer in check and to help with symptoms.
 Learning to live with cancer that does not go away can be difficult and very stressful.

-Even if you have completed treatment, your doctor will still want to watch you closely.
+Whether or not you’ve completed treatment, your doctor will want to watch you closely.
 It’s very important to go to all your follow-up appointments.
 During these visits, your doctors will ask if you are having any problems and may do exams and lab tests or imaging tests to look for signs of cancer or treatment side effects.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include:

-Supportive treatments are aimed at helping to relieve the symptoms of esophagus cancer.
-In some cases they are used along with other treatments that focus on curing the cancer, but are often used in people with advanced cancer to help improve their quality of life.
+Supportive or palliative treatments are aimed at helping to prevent or relieve the symptoms of esophageal cancer.
+They might be used along with other treatments that focus on curing the cancer, or they might be used in people with advanced cancer.
+In either case, they can often help improve a person’s quality of life.

-Cancer of the esophagus often causes trouble swallowing, which can lead to weight loss and weakness due to poor nutrition.
-A team of doctors and nutritionists can work with you to provide nutritional supplements and information about your individual nutritional needs during and after treatment.
-Certain surgeries to treat esophageal cancer can also affect your eating habits and may make gaining weight difficult.
-Your cancer care team can give you suggestions such as eating small frequent meals, using nutritional supplements, and other advice to help you maintain your weight and nutritional intake.
+Your team of doctors and nutritionists can also work with you to help you meet your nutritional needs during and after treatment.
+Your cancer care team can give you suggestions such as eating small, frequent meals, using nutritional supplements, and other advice to help you maintain your weight and nutritional intake.
 For more information and nutrition tips for during and after cancer treatment, see Nutrition for People With Cancer.

-Some people with esophageal cancer treated with surgery or radiation therapy to the esophagus may have later problems with an esophageal stricture (narrowing of the esophagus).
-This can be helped with procedures to open this area such as placing an esophageal stent or sometimes using esophageal dilatation.
+Some people treated for esophageal cancer may have later problems with an esophageal stricture (narrowing of the esophagus).
+This can be helped with procedures to open this area, such as using esophageal dilatation and/or placing a stent (tube) in the esophagus to keep it open.

 There are many ways to control pain caused by cancer of the esophagus and its treatment.
 If you have pain, tell your cancer care team right away, so they can give you quick and effective pain management.
 For more information, see Cancer Pain.